phamly/testAutomationFW/README.md

 - Download and store the appropriate web driver and add the path of this web driver to the path of the machine's system

+- Copy the the folder testFiles and its files from this loaction https://drive.google.com/drive/folders/1cXgHKnDXxzfWKD33WmInejJbaVX-Qs8e and add it into the project root folder

 2. Project structure:

 This framework follows a very simple project structure: